daos-stack/daos/docs/admin/deployment.md

 ```

 If `allow_thp: false` or the parameter is unset the default behavior is that the server won’t start
 if THP is enabled in the operating system.
-SCM tmpfs will be mounted with `huge=never`.
+SCM tmpfs will be mounted with `huge=never`on `dmg
+storage format`.

 ```bash
 tmpfs on /mnt/daos1 type tmpfs (rw,noatime,size=79691776k,gid=983,inode64,mpol=prefer:1)